 Whenever you see a double-bonded atom (often oxygen) and the same atom negatively charged with a single bond, and both atoms bonded to the same central atom, imagine they’re spinning, the double-bond and the single-bond are switching many times per second.
 This goes to the stability of the molecular species, like peddling a bike stabilizes it or like a gyroscope.

-Aldehydes aren’t going to give up their double-bonded oxygen.
-The hydrogen wants to fall off.
+Aldehydes aren’t going to give up their double-bonded oxygen or single-bonded hydrogen.

 Fluorine is a “skinny slut”.
 It tends to take electrons whenever it can.
 It’s one of the smallest atoms and is the most electronegative.